 An authority website is still going to be ‘niche' oriented, but not so specific.
 With an authority website, you want to go broader and think 10 years into the future.

 So instead of a pillow comparison website, I might make a website about getting good sleep.
 I could review pillows, mattresses, sell courses on meditation, promote natural light clocks, white noise machines, natural sleep apnea remedies, ebooks on how to cure insomnia, and so many more things.
-This is just ONE idea, and there are literally THOUSANDS of possibilities out there across all industries like health, sports, parenting, computers, cooking, traveling, and more.
+This is just ONE idea, and there are literally THOUSANDS of possibilities out there across all industries like health, sports, drones, parenting, computers, cooking, home and garden, traveling, and more.

 The idea is that you become the source of the best, most accurate, most user-friendly information.
 Over time, you become an ‘authority' on this specific topic, so search engines rely on your website for information people search for.